Home/Fish/Littleneck Clams (Steamed)

 RealityWhile clams contain cholesterol, they are low in saturated fat and can be part of a heart-healthy diet.

-MythAll clams are the same and have the same nutritional value.+
+MythAll clams are the same and have the same taste.+

 MythYou can eat clams raw without any risk.+

-RealityRaw clams can carry bacteria and viruses; it's safer to cook them thoroughly.
+RealityRaw clams can harbor bacteria and viruses; it's safer to cook them thoroughly.

 Healthy Recipes